 Skillshare Student Referral Bonus

-For example, we can offer you a 2 month free trial right now if you sign up through this link to view a course on American English pronunciation.
+For example, we can offer you a one month free trial right now if you sign up through the DigiNo Skillshare teacher link.

 Once you sign up for the free trial, we would receive $10.
 It's as simple as that.